-- 2.12 The school makes appropriate checks to ensure the suitability of staff and proprietors, and a register is kept as required.
-Visitors to boarding accommodation are appropriately supervised. - 2.13 The standards relating to the suitability of those in contact with pupils at the school [paragraphs 17-21] and NMS 14 are met.
+- 2.12 The school makes appropriate checks to ensure the suitability of staff, supply staff and proprietors, and a register is kept as required.
+Visitors to boarding accommodation are appropriately supervised and the school's arrangements for guardianship are suitably managed. - 2.13 The standards relating to the suitability of those in contact with pupils at the school [paragraphs 17-21] and NMS 14 are met.